 getting the wrong sleeping bag could mean cold nights in the tent

-These ratings are there for a reason, but it does make buying your family a sleeping bag a little confusing, and getting the wrong sleeping bag could mean cold nights in the tent.
+These ratings are there for a reason, but it makes buying your family a sleeping bag a little confusing, and getting the wrong one could mean cold nights in the tent.

 We help demystify things to help you choose the right sleeping bags for your family.